Frequently Asked Questions

 Saturday – Sunday: 9:00 AM – 5:00 PM

-Join our Get Out Adventures Tribe and become a Founding Member.
+Join Get Out Adventures and become a Founding Member.
 Your membership card pays for itself with fun adventures and discounts at REI.
 You will feel good knowing your membership supports Adaptive Sports Connection supporting veterans, children, and adults with disabilities.

 What You Get